 FOLD: From the multiple folding methods, choose the one which you feel most comfortable with and fold the TruCup.
 Don’t worry, it might take a few tries to ‘nail it’

 RELAX: Breathe in and out.
 Let go of your inhibitions.
 Hold your folded TruCup firmly and guide it towards your vagina.
-You can stand, squat (advised for beginners), sit, or raise one of your legs.
+You can stand, squat, sit, or raise one of your legs, placing it on the toilet.
 Again, comfort is key and try the posture where you are most at ease and balanced, to create an opening for the TruCup.

 SEPARATE & WEAR: Nice and easy, now!
-All you now need to do is relax your pelvic muscles and gently separate your labia with your other hand.
-Guide your TruCup into your vagina, pointing it upwards toward the base of your spine.
+All you need to do now is relax your pelvic muscles and gently separate your labia with the other hand.
+Guide the TruCup into your vagina, pointing it upwards toward the base of your spine.
 Try to keep the TruCup folded until it is entirely inside of your vagina.

 RELEASE: The TruCup is now a part of you.
 Gently release the folded TruCup – it will pop open and create a sealing suction automatically, holding it in place.

-THE FINAL STEP: Run a finger along the base of the TruCup to ensure that it has opened completely – if you feel any folds, hold the base of the cup and gently rotate it until it opens completely and creates a sealing suction- that’s what the little holes on top of the TruCup are for.
+THE FINAL STEP: Run a finger along the base of the TruCup to ensure that it has opened completely – if you feel any folds, hold the base of the cup, and gently rotate it until it opens completely and creates a sealing suction.

 Sidestep: Play your favourite track, optional but recommended (and keep the grooving for later!)